 The Law School receives the top spot in a "Best Career Prospects" list.

 PHILADELPHIA –- Scott Stimpfel, a doctoral student in the University of Pennsylvania Graduate School of Education, will receive the 2010 Social Entrepreneurship Award from the Manhattan Institute on Nov.
 4 at the Princeton Club in New York for co-founding and serving as the executive director of Resources for Educational and Employment Opportunities.

 Trish Williams, dean of the W.E.B.

-Mary Beth Gasman of the Graduate School of Education authors a blog post on mission clarity at historically black colleges and universities.
+Mary Beth Gasman of the Graduate School of Education discusses curricula at historically black colleges and universities.